 Most people have at least one health and fitness app on their phone that they use to track their movement and monitor various metrics, like distance, speed, time, and calories.
-Namely, these types of apps are generally used to track workout activity.
-While there are many different health and fitness apps, all of them work by using similar technologies that are built into the device, such as accelerometers and location services.
+While there are many different health and fitness apps, all of them work by using sensor technologies that are built into the device, such as accelerometers, gyroscopes, and GPS location services.

-However, although these apps are intended to provide accurate insight into our physical activities and our overall well being, it can be tempting to cheat the system and increase your daily step count.
+Although fitness apps are intended to provide accurate insight into physical activities and overall well-being, it has always been tempting for users to cheat the system.
 Why?
-Well, things like fitness challenges, discounts and rewards are reason enough for people to get creative and look for ways to outsmart their step counters.
-But is it possible to fool such apps and their algorithms?
+Well, things like fitness challenges, insurance discounts, social rewards, and move-to-earn tokens are reason enough for people to get creative and look for ways to outsmart their step counters.
+But is it actually possible to fool such apps and their algorithms to track steps automatically?
 This is what we are determined to find out—by conducting a bit of an experiment and sharing our findings in this blog post.

 To get the answers we need, we will be testing a fitness app, specifically their step counter—let’s not upset any developers by exposing the name of the app—and see if it's possible to cheat their step counter algorithm.
 To do this, we will be using two testing scenarios.